top of page

 recovery (2020-22)

 This collection looks into how we experience time through repetitiveness and routine and how these can apply to meditative exercises for mental health.
-It compiles a series of drawings where time and states of mind are being recorded by drawing lines on paper by hand, again and again.
+It compiles series of drawings where time and states of mind are being recorded by drawing lines on paper by hand, again and again.

 The work process is very detailed but also free, painstaking but also meditative, quiet but also intense, focused but also risky, using vulnerable media such as ink from frixion pens (a type of ink that disappears with heat and friction) and paper.
 In this way, the awareness of time passing, the ephemeral nature of everything and that nothing can ever repeat the same is intensified as part of a personal technique that has proved to be healing.